thekordy/ticketit/README.md

 ```shell
 	php artisan vendor:publish --provider="Kordy\Ticketit\TicketitServiceProvider" --tag="views"
 ```

+**After publishing the config file __config/ticketit.php__ , edit it for your settings.**

-**Be sure to offer the views sections to integrate with the ticketit views:**
+**Be sure to implement these views sections in your master template in order to integrate with the ticketit views:**

 Page section for passing the current page title
 ```blade